Ref434/CodeCompletion/README.md

-TODO: Add new libraries (now only 'sklearn')
+TODO: Add libraries (some libraries do not have the attribute 'all')